GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

 2. ~~Login endpoint~~
 3. ~~Password encryption/decryption~~
 4. ~~JWT config~~
+5. Begin pseudocode (and code) for for endpoints for features
-5. Delete account endpoint (not final)
+6. Delete account endpoint (not final)
-6. Update account endpoint (skeleton code)
+7. Update account endpoint (skeleton code)
-7. Test routes for all possible S3 actions
+8. Test routes for all possible S3 actions
-8. More secure AWS/DB credential handling during development
+9. More secure AWS/DB credential handling during development
-9. More secure AWS/DB credential handling on live site
+10. More secure AWS/DB credential handling on live site
-10. Use dev/prod environment variables
+11. Use dev/prod environment variables
-11. Update database tables and fine-tune constraints
+12. Update database tables and fine-tune constraints

 # OTHER NOTES AND REMINDERS
 - Database name is currently Gignet due to typo.
 I will change it to Gigney soonish
 - Sequelize doesn't support abstract classes easily, so I had to compromise in the models (makes me miss EF Core on C#).
-- The class diagram is a little outdated compared to the ORM models as I wasn't aware of the constraints it has.
-- Email isUnique will not be enough for validation.
-During registration, we'll have to
-- I have been a bit sidetracked when it came to getting some endpoints done (login and register namely).
-Other things took longer to setup than I anticipated.
 - Notice the sub extention on some files (test.route.js as an example).
 I find it makes things a bit more organized and easier to understand.
 - Some AWS services (S3 in particular) may not work properly as I may need to add a better way of sharing access.